Dialogic/dialogic-vxml-netann/README.md

 For more information, visit the  PowerMedia XMS VXML and NetAnn Reference Guide found on in the documents section: http://www.dialogic.com/en/products/media-server-software/xms.aspx

-For technical questions, visit our forums: http://www.dialogic.com/den/developer_forums/f/default.aspx
+For technical questions, visit our forums:\nhttp://www.dialogic.com/den/developer_forums/f/default.aspx